ITV Tyne Tees: 1970s

 Following his report, Pilkington prompted the government to impose a levy on ITV's revenue, the effects of which were heightened by a recession in 1970 when revenue had declined by 12 percent in real terms.
 Despite a reduction of the levy, Tyne Tees was one of the contractors facing collapse.
 To ensure Tyne Tees' survival, the ITA allowed it to affiliate with Yorkshire Television under a joint management company named 'Trident Television'.
 The third 'prong' of Trident was intended to be Anglia Television, but the IBA ruled out their involvement.
 Trident Television was formed in March 1969 as a joint venture to sell advertisements for Tyne Tees and Yorkshire.
 Yorkshire and Tyne Tees then came under Trident's ownership on 1 January 1974.
+Peter Stanley Paine, Director of the broadcaster's holding company Trident, was appointed managing director of Tyne Tees Television in 1974.

 For the first time, one company owned two distinct and separate ITV franchises although the new company was dominated by the larger, stronger Yorkshire whose shareholders owned 71.5 percent of the new company.
 Trident had sales offices in London, where most agencies are located and where most advertising is bought and sold.

 A major factor in the merger was that when UHF transmission was introduced in 1969 to accommodate colour television it was found that the key Bilsdale transmitting station in North Yorkshire so dominated the territories of both companies that its allotment to either individual company would have seriously prejudiced the coverage and sales revenue of the other.
 The ITA agreed that Tyne Tees and Yorkshire could be considered as one company for the purposes of selling airtime, while expressing their individual identities in their programming output.